danilobarion1986/danilobarion1986.github.io/_posts/2017-10-09-extracting-lambda-source-code.markdown

 So, I have a solution that is simple and I don’t need to worry with some dependency that might break one of the main features that I want to provide, that is auto-generated documentation!

-_Did you like this post?
-Are you careful about add third-party code to your applications too?
-Have any comments, suggestions or critics?_
+_Are you careful about add third-party code to your applications too?_

+_Let me know if you liked this post!
+If you have any suggestions or critics, post a comment below!_